Similar visual updates to the GranTurismo coupe.

 For shoppers interested in buying a new Maserati, Goodwood is definitely the place to do so.
 Anyone who orders a 2018 GranTurismo model while at the Festival of Speed will receive a Maserati Exclusive Edition watch from Bulgari.

-2018 Maserati GranTurismo Convertible
+Gallery: 2018 Maserati GranTurismo Convertible

 Maserati has chosen the most prestigious car culture event in the world to unveil the MY18 GranTurismo and GranCabrio.
 The iconic four-seater coupé makes its European premiere two days after it was revealed at the NYSE (New York Stock Exchange), while the GranCabrio makes its world debut at Goodwood Festival of Speed.